 Siri slowly shook her head.
 No, they couldn’t.
 They’d have no money, and would make perfect subjects for ransom.
 They’d escape the priests only to find themselves being held captive by one kingdom or another to be used against Hallandren.
 The Kingdom of Iridescence was still widely disliked because of the Manywar.

+Beyond that, if they didn’t provide Susebron with a breath each week, he would die.
+That wasn’t likely to happen in Idris, and it would be uncertain for them in other countries as well.

 “All right,” Siri said.
 “But, if we’re really going to try this, I think we should do it sooner rather than later.
-If I display any signs of being pregnant, I bet it will take the priests all of ten heartbeats to sequester me away somewhere.
-They certainly won’t let me keep coming here at night, not after the way I bullied them.”
+If I display any signs of being pregnant, I bet it will take the priests all of ten heartbeats to sequester me away.”

 Susebron nodded.
 There will be a general meeting of the court in a couple of days, he wrote.
-A larger meeting, used to discuss issues facing all of the Gods.
-There will probably be a vote then to determine whether or not we should march on Idris.
-All of the Gods will be in attendance.
+I have heard my priests say that this will be an important meeting--it is rare that the gods are all called together to vote.
+That meeting will decided wither or not we should march on Idris.

 Siri nodded nervously.
 “I’ll sit with Lightsong,” she said.
 “And plead for his help.
 If we go to several of the other Gods, perhaps they--in front of the crowds--can demand to know whether or not I am lying.”